Netsmart Technologies: Public company

 James L. Conway, who had previously been an executive for a credit subsidiary of ITT Corporation, became president of Netsmart Technologies in January 1996 and its CEO in April 1998.
 Several former ACT and CSM executives still held executive or board positions with Netsmart, including Koop and Phillips as well as Chief Financial Officer Anthony F. Grisanti and Chairman of the Board Edward D. Bright.
 Another former executive, Oscar H. Schachter, did legal work for them.

 In August 1996, Netsmart Technologies staged an initial public offering and became a public company.
 The company was traded on NASDAQ under the symbol NTST.

 Around 1999, the company began a period of rapid growth, with revenues increasing almost fivefold over the next six years, with both acquisitions and organic growth being responsible.
 It was especially strong in contracts with the different states.
 By the end of 2002, the company had 145 employees.
 Leading up to 2003, the business of Creative Socio-Medics benefited from the phase-in that year of Title II of the Health Insurance Portability and Accountability Act (HIPAA), which required the establishment of national standards for transactions involving electronic health records.
 The Avatar software suite from Creative Socio-Medics generally cost from $250,000 to $1 million at that time and covered patient tracking, medical records management, and scheduling and billing for both inpatient and outpatient services.

 In 2003, the company moved from Islip to Great River, New York.
+By 2004, it had been profitable for five straight years and 23 quarters in a row.

 By 2005, Netsmart was the largest information technology provider within the behavioral health care sector, with revenues of around $50 million.
 That year it acquired its biggest competitor, CMHC Systems of Ohio, which was especially strong in community mental health centers, for $18 million.
 Conway remained CEO of the merged entity.
 At this point the Creative Socio-Medics and CMHC names were retired and the company operated solely as Netsmart.
+By the end of 2005 its profitability streak had reached 30 quarters in a row.